 Prior to joining Confluence, John served as an equity analyst with Gallatin Asset Management, the investment management arm of A.G.
-Edwards, Inc. John joined Gallatin in 2002 and was primarily responsible for the coverage of the Health Care industry.
-He also spent time covering the building material and business service industries.
+Edwards, Inc. John joined Gallatin in 2002 and was primarily responsible for coverage of the healthcare industry.
+He also spent time covering the building materials and business services industries.

 Previously, John was an associate analyst for Ryback Management, the sub-advisor for the Lindner Funds.
-While at Lindner, John also maintained the position of Senior Fund Account and was responsible for the daily accounting for the Lindner Mutual Funds.
+While at Lindner, John also maintained the position of Senior Fund Accountant and was responsible for the daily accounting for the Lindner Mutual Funds.